GCoiffier/miniSQL/README.md

 - a python iterator over the csv file
 - a dictionnary Attribute -> int, that tells us in which position in the tuple each field is

-relations are not loaded in memory, except after the application of an ORDER BY or a GROUP BY operator
+Relations are implemented with pointers to memory.
+They are not loaded in memory, except after the application of an ORDER BY or a GROUP BY operator

 #### DataManager
 The DataManager class handles every operation on tables, like creating a new one, remaning, or accessing a table.